rchillyard/Flog/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2d89f95b27b246e3bd1c3c116ff24004)](https://www.codacy.com/app/scalaprof/Util?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=rchillyard/Util&amp;utm_campaign=Badge_Grade)
 [![CircleCI](https://circleci.com/gh/rchillyard/Util.svg?style=svg)](https://circleci.com/gh/rchillyard/Util)

-# Util Introduction
+# Flog
-This is a set of utilities such as functional logging.
+This is a set of utilities for functional logging.
-You can copy the jar files, etc. from the releases directory.
+You can copy the jar files, etc. from the _releases_ directory.

-## Flog
+## Introduction and Usage
-This project contains various utilities.
-Perhaps the most useful is the functional logger: _Flog_.
+_Flog_ is a functional logger:
-Please see _FlogSpec_ for ideas on how to use it.
+That's to say that _Flog_ is expression-oriented rather than statement-oriented.

+In a statment oriented language such as Java, it is reasonably convenient to add an extra logging line to a method or block.
+But when writing functional prgrams, it's very inconvenient to be forced to break up the flow and perhaps declare a value, then log the value, then continue to use the value.
+Therefore, in this functional logger, we write loggable expressions which yield a value and, as a side effect-- which the rest of the program doesn't "see"--we do the logging.

 The basic idea is this:

     import Flog._